-HUM-35 - Philosophy of Religion

-(Same as PHI-35)
+HUM-35 - Philosophy of Religion (Same as PHI-35)

-Advisory: PHI-10 or 10H or 11.
+Advisory: PHI-10 or 10H or 11 and REA-83 and qualification for

 An introduction to the examination of religious claims from a philosophical perspective.
 Emphasis will be placed upon examining the rational justification for various traditional faith claims, and upon examining the relationship between rationality and faith.
 The course presumes a basic knowledge of philosophical argumentation.
 54 hours lecture.